-- You may take any division of the ARE at any time, and in any sequence you choose. - You must pay for and schedule a separate appointment for each division of the ARE. - You can take the ARE at any participating PSI test center or online, regardless of the jurisdiction where you are seeking initial registration. - You can find the divisions you are eligible to take within the "Exams" tab of your NCARB Record. - Testing reservations are accepted on a first-come, first-served basis and are restricted by seat and/or proctor availability. - You must schedule your appointment a minimum of 48 hours in advance for exams delivered at a test center and 24 hours in advance for exams delivered using online proctoring.
+- You may take any division of the ARE at any time, and in any sequence you choose. - You must pay for and schedule a separate appointment for each division of the ARE. - You can take the ARE at any participating PSI test center or online, regardless of the jurisdiction where you are seeking initial registration. - You can find the divisions you are eligible to take within the "Exams" tab of your NCARB Record. - Testing reservations are accepted on a first-come, first-served basis and are restricted by seat and/or proctor availability. - You must accept the ARE Candidate Agreement, which will bind you to maintain the confidentiality of ARF content. - You must schedule your appointment a minimum of 48 hours in advance for exams delivered at a test center and 24 hours in advance for exams delivered using online proctoring.